An overview of our

 Our business model and credit products are designed specifically to suit the needs of our customers who may have difficulty in accessing credit from banks and other mainstream operators.
 The loans we provide can make a genuine difference to their lives when their needs are pressing.
 Responsible lending is at the core of our business model.
 We start by lending small amounts to new customers, and those who repay well can build a positive credit record that will help them gain greater access to financial services in the future.

 Our approach to doing business focuses on providing a positive customer experience both at the point we serve credit and the service thereafter in order to attract and retain customers.
 To achieve this we ensure that customers are treated fairly in all their interactions with us.
-During 2019, we focused on improving the customer experience by researching and developing customer profiles, and mapping their journeys with us to help deliver the best possible service via our agents and digital offerings.
+We focused on improving the customer experience by researching and developing customer profiles, and mapping their journeys with us to help deliver the best possible service via our agents and digital offerings.
 We will build on this work to help us attract and retain customers.

 |Employees||Research, develop and deploy an employee value proposition dedicated to retain, develop and support our people at all levels||